-We welcome HIT, DRAW, TAP back for the 2022-23 season.
-We are looking forward to the HIT, DRAW, TAP competitions that will take place as part of a junior program at your club, the regional competitions and the provincial competition that will take place in Neeoawa, MB.
+HIT, DRAW, TAP will continue in the 2023-24 season.
+We are looking forward to the HIT, DRAW, TAP competitions that will take place as part of a junior program at your club, the regional competitions and the provincial competition that will take place in Stonewall, MB.

 Hit, Draw, Tap (HDT) is a youth skills competition where athletes 6 – 13 years of age compete as individuals.
 There are three age categories that the young athletes will be grouped into to perform three different shots – a Hit, a Draw and a Tap.
 The difficulty of the skill is based on the age category